qdtomzhang/assurity_test/Readme.md

 ============================================================================ 4 passed in 1.17s ============================================================================
 (venv) PS D:\assurity_test>
 ```
-If you are using Pycharm to run, it will detect the missing package automatically and you need to accept the suggestions from Pycharm.
+If you are using Pycharm, which will detect the missing package automatically and you need to accept the suggestions from Pycharm.
-Make sure you are using the venv that crated before in your IDE
+Make sure you are using the venv that created before in your IDE.
-If you get failure inside IDE, mostly it should be caused by python environment settings.
+If you get failure inside IDE, it should be caused by python environment settings.
 Please refer to the requirement.txt file to manually install.

 Tips:
-When testing vcr.py, you need to check the test result, a test report will clearly show:

-you need to run with
+If you want to get a test report,  you need to run with

 ```
 (venv) PS D:\assurity_test> pytest --html=report.html